jackguoxz/ItineraryService/README.md

 Note:

-Below two API have the same function: the difference is listitinerary only need to call Itinerary-Service once, getshortestitinerary need to call getshortestitinerary mulitple time
+Below two API have the same function: the difference is "listitinerary" only need to call Itinerary-Service once, "getshortestitinerary" need to call Itinerary-Service mulitple time.

 http://localhost:8080/itinerary/listitinerary/101